 Normalization transforms the points along a dimension so that you can better see their distribution.
 It spreads out a tightly clustered group of points so that the differences are clearer in your visualization.
 It is often used to adjust values measured on different scales to a notionally common scale.

 Normalization can be set in four ways:

 - The Normalization button in the toolbar, which allows you to apply the same normalization to all three axes at once

-- Normalization dropdown for each individual dimension in the Settings tab in the Mapping panel
+- Normalization dropdown for each individual dimension in the Settings tab ( XYZ, Color, Others) on the Mapping panel

 - The right-click contextual menu for a numerical feature in the Feature panel (the Normalize option lets you create new features that are normalized)

 Virtualitics supports the following different types of normalization: